Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 - "read:org"Generic OIDC

-Connect to Okta, Azure AD, Auth0, Keycloak, or any OIDC-compliant provider:
+Connect to Okta, Azure AD, Auth0, Keycloak, or anything else that speaks OIDC:

 authentication: